lersi/Magisk/docs/tools.md

-# Magisk Tools
+# Liorsmagic Tools

-Magisk comes with a huge collections of tools for installation, daemons, and utilities for developers.
+Liorsmagic comes with a huge collections of tools for installation, daemons, and utilities for developers.
 This documentation covers the 4 binaries and all included applets.
 The binaries and applets are shown below:

 ```
 liorsmagicboot                 /* binary */